decentraland/adr/content/ADR-138-backpack-v2.md

 We need to discuss as a team what is the best approach.

+## Equip/save wearables

+We though about several alternatives to avoid performance issues by saving the profile every time you equip an item:

+1. Equip all the items and only when the backpack is closed, make the request to save the profile.
+2. The profile will be updated/saved in intervals of 20 seconds (to be defined) or whenever the user closes the backpack.
+3. Save the profile when the user equips a wearable.

+Saving the profile would mean that the nearby users will be able to see the changes as soon as possible.
+We should discuss what would be the best option taking in consideration the user experience and performance.

 ## Emotes pagination

 We will need to refactor the current emotes catalog, the same way on how we did on wearables catalog, so its supports pagination.